awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 You can store the log files for multiple distributions in the same bucket\.
 When you enable logging, you can specify an optional prefix for the file names, so you can keep track of which log files are associated with which distributions\.

-## Permissions Required to Configure Standard Logging and to Access Your Log Files<a name="AccessLogsBucketAndFileOwnership"></a>
+## Permissions required to configure standard logging and to access your log files<a name="AccessLogsBucketAndFileOwnership"></a>

 Your AWS account must have the following permissions for the bucket that you specify for log files:
 + The S3 access control list \(ACL\) for the bucket must grant you `FULL_CONTROL`\.
 If you're the bucket owner, your account has this permission by default\.
 If you're not, the bucket owner must update the ACL for the bucket\.